solo-io/gloo/docs/content/reference/usage_statistics.md

 usage records with the same source.
 As with the rest of this data, it will not be created or recorded if this statistics collection is disabled.

-Usage statistics collection can be disabled in Gloo by setting the `DISABLE_USAGE_REPORTING` environment variable on the `gloo` pod.
+Usage statistics collection can be disabled in Gloo Edge by setting the `DISABLE_USAGE_REPORTING` environment variable on the `gloo` pod.
 This can be done at install time by setting the helm value `gloo.deployment.disableUsageStatistics` to `true`.
 For `glooctl`, setting the `disableUsageReporting` key to `true` in its config file serves